tabishine/powerbi/README.md

 # powerbi
-final project of cert powerbi
+final project of PowerBi
-Result you can see on file "Zhambulova_project.pdf"
+Results you can see on file "Zhambulova_project.pdf"